Honors & Awards

 Weber was also a member of Elkhorn's 2011 Class B state title team.
 A recipient of a UNL Regents Scholarship, Weber had recruiting interest from North Dakota State and South Dakota State before choosing to walk on.

 The son of Tom and Cindy Weber, Chris was born on Jan.
 25, 1995.
-He has made the Nebraska Scholar-Athlete Honor Roll each of his eight semesters.
+He made the Nebraska Scholar-Athlete Honor Roll each of his 10 semesters.
 Weber has been named to the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team each of the past four years for his extensive community outreach work.
 Weber has volunteered his time with Uplifting Athletes, NFL Fuel Up to Play 60, the Lincoln Marathon, School is Cool, Madonna Rehabilitation Hospital and many other outreach events.